-Unique crops to grow in this year’s garden including vegetables from around the world, edible flowers and weeds, plants that produce food for years, and unexpected vegetables
+Unique vegetables to grow in this year’s garden including vegetables from around the world, edible flowers and weeds, plants that produce food for years, and unexpected crops

 The more adventurous foodies will already know that there’s a whole world of food that you won’t be able to find anywhere other than in your local park, at the sides of public footpaths, and in your backyard garden.
 Wild plants, flowers, and unusual garden produce can give us fresh and exciting ways to taste and eat locally.
 Here are some ideas for discovering these flavors and adding something a little different to this year’s garden.

 Flowers aren’t just pretty faces – some of them can be eaten too!
 Nasturtiums and their seeds are known as ‘Poor Mans Pepper’ for their peppery taste, borage flowers are refreshing and taste similar to cucumbers, and both lavender buds and rose petals are used to flavor ice cream, cordials, and other dishes.

 Each edible flower will have its own flavor which ranges from spicy, sweet, to neutral.
 Depending on their flavor, you can use them in savory or sweet dishes — everything from salads to edible flower ice cubes.
 I go through many edible flowers and recipes in my book, A Woman’s Garden Grow Beautiful Plants and Make Useful Things.
 Common edible flowers are listed below and you can also find more edible flower inspiration here.

 - One of the best types edible flowers to use is the flowers that grow on culinary herbs — basil, mint, sage, you name it.
 They often taste just like the herb.